encode/httpx/docs/clients/authentication.md

 >>> client = httpx.Client(auth=auth)
 ```

 The `NetRCAuth()` class uses [the `netrc.netrc()` function from the Python standard library](https://docs.python.org/3/library/netrc.html).
-See the documentation there for more details on exceptions that may be raised if the netrc file is not found, or cannot be parsed.
+See the documentation there for more details on exceptions that may be raised if the `.netrc` file is not found, or cannot be parsed.

 ## Custom authentication schemes